tkoz0/y-cruncher/validation-files/i7-920/README.md

 - Since the previous computation went smoothly, I decided to compute e again, but to as much precision as disk space will allow.
 This also completed without issues.

+Computation 3:
+- Golden Ratio: 25B digits, ~85 minutes (on 2020-06-10)
+- This was run to test the new setup with 12 hard drives